 You can watch this inspiring documentary on Netflix, iTunes, Google Play, and Vimeo.

 Instagram shows you pictures of all those nomads traveling around the world in cozy and fancy reconverted vans?
 The documentary “The Reality of #VanLife” shows you what this lifestyle really is about.
 From all the adventures to the deficiencies.

-Van traveler Forrest Stevens takes you on a journey with him to meet others road life enthusiasts and to give you a realistic insight.
+Van traveler Forrest Stevens takes you on a journey with him to meet other road life enthusiasts and to give you a real insight.
 It might not always be as glamorous as the Instagram world wants you to believe but it surely has its perks.